James Stewart: Final years and death

 Stewart's wife Gloria died of lung cancer on February 16, 1994, aged 75.
 According to biographer Donald Dewey, her death left Stewart depressed and "lost at sea".
 Stewart became even more reclusive, spending most of his time in his bedroom, exiting only to eat and visit with his children.
-He shut out most people from his life, not only media and fans but also his co-stars and friends.
+He shut out most people from his life, not only media and fans, but also his co-stars and friends.
 His friends Leonard Gershe and Gregory Peck said Stewart was not depressed or unhappy, but finally allowed to rest and be alone.

 Stewart was hospitalized after falling in December 1995.
-In December 1996, he was due to have the battery in his pacemaker changed but opted not to have that done.
+In December 1996, he was due to have the battery in his pacemaker changed but opted not to have it done.
 In February 1997, he was hospitalized for an irregular heartbeat.
 On June 25, a thrombosis formed in his right leg, leading to a pulmonary embolism one week later.
 Stewart died of a heart attack caused by the embolism at the age of 89, surrounded by his children at his home in Beverly Hills, on July 2, 1997.
-President Bill Clinton commented that America had lost a "national treasure ... a great actor, a gentleman and a patriot."
+President Bill Clinton commented that America had lost a "national treasure ... a great actor, a gentleman and a patriot".
 He was buried at Forest Lawn Memorial Park in Glendale, California.
 More than 3,000 mourners attended his memorial service, including June Allyson, Carol Burnett, Bob Hope, Lew Wasserman, Nancy Reagan, Esther Williams, and Robert Stack.
-The service included full military honors and three volleys of musketry.
+Brig.
+Gen. James Stewart was given a funeral with full military honors and a three-volley salute.